balenaltd/handbook/Newbie-Services-Guide.md

 # API and curl

 Use `curl` to play with the API, rather than try to get the CLI client up and running.
-The docs for the API are here http://docs.resin.io/runtime/data-api/
+The docs for the API are [here](http://docs.resin.io/runtime/data-api/).

 Obviously the base URL is `api.resindev.io/v1`, instead.
 Normal bearer token rules apply (as can be found from your user preferences page).

+Example:

+    curl -H "Content-Type: application/json" -H "Authorization: Bearer <token>" https://api.resindev.io/v1/application -XGET

 # The Services